Amid the fun, be vigilant against child molesters

 Gender-based violence (GBV) is a global problem that affects millions of people.
 It refers to harm or abuse perpetrated against a person based on their gender or sexual identity, including physical violence and sexual assault.

-GBV is a complex issue with many root causes, like social, economic, political and cultural factors embedded on patriarchal cultures and power imbalances.
+GBV is a complex issue with many root causes, like social, economic, political and cultural factors embedded in patriarchal cultures and power imbalances.

 GBV can occur at any time and in any place and is particularly prevalent during times of conflict, disaster or other crises.